Moiraines/health_score_api/README.md

 A modern, secure FastAPI application for comprehensive health data management with OAuth2 authentication and rolling codes.
 Track, analyze, and visualize health metrics with a robust and scalable API.

+> **Note:** This repository accompanies my diploma project.
+The commit history reflects the work completed during the project period.
+A dev `.env` is included for quick Docker startup.

 ## Features

 - **Comprehensive Health Tracking**: Track over 40+ health metrics including vitals, body composition, activity, sleep, and nutrition